-I was 45 when i was finally given a diagnosis i knew i wasn't 100% but couldn't put my finger on it. looking back now the first thing i noticed was severe back pain and my left arm stopped swinging i started cleaning my teeth right handed instead of left í was self employed "shirley's coffee shop" When mr grunewald told me i was in early stages firstly i felt relieved because now i knew what was wrong next came the 'why me'.
+I was 45 when i was finally given a diagnosis i knew i wasn't 100% but couldn't put my finger on it. looking back now the first thing I noticed was severe back pain and my left arm stopped swinging I started cleaning my teeth right-handed instead of left.
+I was self-employed at "shirley's coffee shop" When Mr. Grunewald told me I was in early stages firstly I felt relieved because now I knew what was wrong next came the 'why me'.

-my priorities have changed. live everyday as if its your last. in the early years it nearly cost me my relationship as my husband didn't understand but unbelievably he was unfortunate to be diagnosed with Parkinson's himself 18 months ago. now i have the dilemma of deciding to have the dbs surgery or not on the 11th of dec or not. i'm so confused.
+my priorities have changed. live every day as if it's your last.
+In the early years, it nearly cost me my relationship as my husband didn't understand but unbelievably he was unfortunate to be diagnosed with Parkinson's himself 18 months ago.
+Now I have the dilemma of deciding to have the DBS surgery or not on the 11th of December or not.
+I'm so confused.

 Do you find music to be an important factor in your life with PD?